Teaching Students with Disabilities

 - It is not necessary to lower academic standards to accommodate a student with a disability.

-- While course requirements are specified, the means to achieve them may need adjustments in order to equalize the competitive disadvantage caused by a disability.
+- While course requirements are specified, the means to achieve the requirements may need adjustments in order to equalize the competitive disadvantage caused by a disability.

 - The same treatment is not always equal treatment when a functional or processing problem limits a student's involvement in an activity.